silent-mobius/Python_Script/99_tasks/README.md

 None of the answers listed are correct.

 Put an __init__.py file in a directory with the desired name.

 ---

-hat single tool can you use to create virtualenvs and manage dependencies?
+What single tool can you use to create virtualenvs and manage dependencies?

 pipenv